Syntax and Semantics of Ampersand

 Ampersand assumes that whatever is written is written in the language denoted in the language directive.
 It doesn't check whether that language is actually used, because it cannot recognize languages.

-If a CONTEXT has no language directive, IN ENGLISH is used by default.
-If a CONTEXT has a language directive, that language will be the default language of all natural language items within that context.
+has a language directive, that language will be the default language of all natural language items within that context.

-If a PURPOSE statement or a MEANING has no language directive, Ampersand assumes this to be the language of its context.
+has no language directive, Ampersand assumes this to be the language of its context.
 So, the user needs to specify a language only if it is an exception to the default.

 Documentation generated by the Ampersand-compiler is written in a single language, which is specified when the compiler is called.

-Documentation generated by RAP4 is written in DUTCH.
+.
 Natural language items written in any other language are ignored.
 This is not a mistake, but a feature.
 RAP4 only "speaks Dutch" and ignores anything else.

 Automated rules